As Patients Consider New Personalized Treatment Options, Health Care Providers Should Too

 BY JAMES DANIELS, CEO, CORTCONTROL LLC

-For some, of course, the term “medical food” does not have the familiar ring of “exercise” or “vitamins.”
-Still unfamiliar even to many doctors and others in health care, these are dietary products developed specifically for the management of diseases and other health conditions.
-They are not substitutes for drugs and other traditional medical treatments but rather part of this integrative approach to safely and effectively address health issues.
-Unlike herbs or other “alternative” remedies, medical foods must undergo rigorous scientific testing and then secure an FDA certification before they can even be made available to health care providers.
+For some, of course, the term “specialty nutraceutical” does not have the familiar ring of “exercise” or “vitamins.”
+Still unfamiliar even to many doctors and others in health care, these are dietary products developed specifically for support of specific structures or physical functions.
+They are not substitutes for drugs and other traditional medical treatments but rather part of this integrative approach to safely and effectively support health issues.

 Doctors, Pharmaceutical Companies Slow to Adapt

-While interest in medical foods grows among consumers, however, many doctors and pharmaceutical companies remain resistant to them.
-In one recent American Hospital Association survey, for example, 44% of respondents listed “physician resistance” as one of the three main barriers to adopting integrative medicine programs that may include medical foods in the mix.
-Likewise, some pharmaceutical companies have seen medical foods as a threat to their businesses rather than a potential revenue opportunity to capitalize on.
+While interest in specialty nutraceuticals grows among consumers, however, many doctors and pharmaceutical companies remain resistant to them.
+In one recent American Hospital Association survey, for example, 44% of respondents listed “physician resistance” as one of the three main barriers to adopting integrative medicine programs that may include specialty nutraceuticals in the mix.
+Likewise, some pharmaceutical companies have seen specialty supplements as a threat to their businesses rather than a potential revenue opportunity to capitalize on.

-This is a shame because, just as medical foods represent a promising new option for doctors and patients, they represent a major market opportunity for these companies.
-In fact, Marketdata Enterprises, an independent market research firm, just released a study showing that, this year, medical foods will be a $1.3 billion industry in the U.S. alone.
-As well as forecasting solid growth for medical foods in the next few years, the study also noted that—if pharmaceutical companies pursued this opportunity more aggressively—this growth could be much higher.
+This is a shame because, just as specialty nutraceuticals represent a promising new option for doctors and patients, they represent a major market opportunity for these companies.
+Solid growth is expected for specialty nutraceuticals in the next few years—if pharmaceutical companies pursued this opportunity more aggressively—this growth could be much higher.